Vyral/joshua-holt/_posts/2020-08-07-q-which-closing-costs-should-you-prepare-for-as-a-seller.md

 {% include pullquote.html %}

 **3\.
 Additional title fees.** These include the deep preparation, special assessment search, gap endorsement, and mortgage payoff fees.
-Each of these tend to be fixed costs (i.e., not tied to the sale price) and range from a little less than $100 to slightly more depending on the item.&nbsp;
+Each of these tends to be fixed costs (i.e., not tied to the sale price) and range from a little less than $100 to slightly more depending on the item.&nbsp;

 **4\.
 Property tax proration.** If you close on your home sale at the end of the year as opposed to the beginning, this will be a much smaller amount.
 For example, if you sell at the end of August and your property tax is around $6,000, you’d only pay $4,000.&nbsp;